 Q. Can you fit mules and donkeys?

 A. Yes!
 I have fitted both mules and donkeys over the years.
-AK Saddles are especially good due to the adjustments to the trees that can be carried out.
+TWS Custom Saddles are especially good due to the tree being made via template of the donkey, mule or horse's back.
+Equiflex and AK Saddles also do an extensive range of different tree shapes and can also alter the trees too.
 I am also in the process of adding more mule, donkey and packing equipment to my website.

 Q. I live abroad, can you still help me with a saddle that fits my horse?